gabrocheleau/merkle-patricia-trees-examples/README.md

 # Ethereum's Merkle Patricia Trees - An Interactive JavaScript Tutorial

-**A better-looking version of the tutorial is available here: https://rockwaterweb.com/ethereum-merkle-patricia-trees-javascript-tutorial/**
+**A better-looking version of the tutorial is available here: [Ethereum's Merkle Patricia Trees](https://rockwaterweb.com/ethereum-merkle-patricia-trees-javascript-tutorial/).**

 --------------------------------